kchivorn/ha-webapp-cloudformation/README.md

 ./create_stack.sh servers servers.yml servers_parameters.json
 ```

 4. Check the status of servers stack.
+Access load balancer dns name in the output of the servers stack.
+You shoud your web app deploy successfully.